 General Mills is one of the world's leading food companies, although its principal focus is still on North America where Cheerios, Cinnamon Toast Crunch, Lucky Charms and others are fierce rivals to Kellogg in the breakfast cereal and snacks sector.
 General Mills is also a leader in the similarly competitive yogurt and chilled dairy sector through the Yoplait brand.
 The group operates in a wide range of other segments.
 Other important US brands include Progresso soups, Totino's frozen pizza, Nature Valley granola bars, Cascadian Farm organic foods and Betty Crocker baking products and meal kits.
 Until comparatively recently General Mills operated in other territories primarily through joint ventures (such as Cereal Partners which markets the company's breakfast cereals under the Nestlé brand).
 However this changed in late 2000 with the acquisition of Diageo's Pillsbury division, including its operating subsidiaries in Europe and Asia.
-That deal doubled the company's size and added famed brands such as Old El Paso, Green Giant, Pillsbury and Haagen-Dazs (outside the US) to the portfolio.
+That deal doubled the company's size and added such famed brands to the portfolio as Old El Paso, Green Giant, Pillsbury and Haagen-Dazs (outside the US).
 General Mills' international footprint developed further in 2011 with the purchase of a 50% stake in the international Yoplait yogurt franchise, partnering its existing license for the US.
 After several years of comparatively few significant acquisitions, General Mills stepped into a brand new sector in 2018 with the purchase of US natural petfoods manufacturer Blue Buffalo, and it expanded this portfolio further in 2021 with an agreement to acquire the pet treats operations of Tyson Foods.
-However, that same year, the group reduced its international footprint, divesting its half-share in Yoplait in Europe to its partner in exchange for full control in of that business in Canada.
-Group revenues for the year to May 2020 were $17.6bn with net income of $2.2bn.
+However, that same year, the group reduced its international footprint, divesting its half-share in Yoplait in Europe to its regional partner in exchange for full control in of that business in Canada.
+Group revenues for the year to May 2022 were $19.0bn with net income of $2.7bn.
+The US alone generates around 75% of total sales, and Canada another 5%.
 Cereals, once the company's dominant segment, have gradually reduced in importance.
-Snacks are now General Mills' biggest global product line, ahead of cereal, and followed by convenient meals and meal kits, yogurt and frozen dough.
+Snacks are now General Mills' biggest global product line at almost $3.6bn in ye 2021, followed by convenient meals ($3.0bn), with cereal slipping to 3rd place ($2.9bn), followed by yogurt ($2.1bn), frozen dough ($1.9bn) and pet foods ($1.7bn).
 Jeff Harmening is chairman & CEO.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets